lhzdnb/STAT1000J-project/README.md

 In the prediction part, I use the dataset from  [Bogachev, Y. (2022).
 CSGO Dataset.
 GitHub.](https://github.com/YuvalBogachev/csgo-dataset).
 This dataset is named as `csgo_player_stats.csv`.

+For JI students, please follow the Honor Code strictly.